jgbarah/Notes/foss-covid-tools.md

 * [Stop Covid](#stopcovid) (France)
 * [Stopp Corona App](#stoppcoronaapp) (Austria)

+[Twitter thread](https://threadreaderapp.com/thread/1284889647584337920.html) with some details about the development history of these tools.

 ## <a name="aarogyasetu">AarogyaSetu</a>

 Officially recommended in India (notice: maybe this code does not correspond to the apps being distributed).